Leave Policy - General Surgery

 - If permitted by the residency program, the five clinical years of residency training may be completed over six academic years.
 All training must be completed at a single program with advance approval from the ABS.
 In this option, an average of 48 weeks of full-time training is required in each clinical year as explained above.
 The first 12 months of clinical training would be counted as PGY-1, the second 12 months as PGY-2, and so forth.
 No block of clinical training may be shorter than one month (four weeks).

 - Under this option, a resident may take up to 12 months off during the six-year training period.
 The resident would first work with his or her program to determine an appropriate leave period or schedule.
-The program would then request approval for this plan from the ABS.
-Requests must be mailed on official letterhead to the ABS office (no e-mails or faxes).
+The program would then request approval for this plan from the ABS; requests must be sent by mail or fax on official letterhead to the ABS office (no emails).

 - Use of the six-year option is solely at the program's discretion, and contingent on advance approval from the ABS.
 The option may be used for any purpose approved by the residency program, including but not limited to, family issues, visa issues, medical problems, maternity leave, external commitments, volunteerism, pursuit of outside interests, educational opportunities, etc.

 For questions regarding this policy, please contact the ABS coordinator.

 - Prior to the 2021-2022 academic year, as allowed by their programs, residents could take documented leave to care for a new child, whether for the birth, the adoption, or placement of a child in foster care; to care for a seriously ill family member (spouse, son, daughter, or parent); to grieve the loss of a family member (spouse, son, daughter, or parent); or to recover from the resident’s own serious illness.
 This policy was not retroactive and did not apply to leave taken prior to the 2019-2020 academic year.